 Who Was Hedy Lamarr?

 Hedy Lamarr was an actress during MGM's "Golden Age."
 She starred in such films as Tortilla Flat, Lady of the Tropics, Boom Town and Samson and Delilah, with the likes of Clark Gable and Spencer Tracey.
-Lamarr was also a scientist, co-inventing an early technique for spread spectrum communications—key to many wireless communications of our present day.
+Lamarr was also a scientist, co-inventing an early technique for spread spectrum communications — the key to many wireless communications of our present day.
 A recluse later in life, Lamarr died in her Florida home in 2000.

 Often referred to as one of the most gorgeous and exotic of Hollywood's leading ladies, Lamarr made a number of well-received films during the 1930s and 1940s.
 Notable among them were Lady of the Tropics (1939), co-starring Robert Taylor; Boom Town (1940), with Clark Gable and Spencer Tracy; Tortilla Flat (1942), co-starring Tracy; and Samson and Delilah (1949), opposite Victor Mature.
 She was reportedly producer Hal Wallis's first choice for the heroine in his classic 1943 film, Casablanca, a part that eventually went to Ingrid Bergman.